temen-j1/yuksel_rating/README.md

 ## Building
 This is a single-header library, which means you `#define YUKSEL_RATING_IMPLEMENTATION` in your desired file / translation unit before including `yr.h`.
 You can also make use of `yr.c` if you want your own standalone translation unit.
+Should work in C/C++.

 ## Dependencies
 This code depends on `math.h` and `float.h`.